neo3072/DS-AI-ML-Resources/Interviews.md

     + Stakeholders need something developed and delivered by a fixed date, but the team estimates that it's impossible to accommodate, and it's also impossible to add any additional resources to the team to help.
         * If you could add more resources to the team, what are some potential concerns in doing so?
     + The roadmap and backlog is getting too large and contains too many features.

-<h2><a name="interview-gen">Interview Questions and Topics - General and Soft Skills</a></h2>

-- When available
-- Resume overview
-- What are the goals of a business
-- Dynamic environments, or steady, routine environments.
-- Small or large company size
-- Services vs product company
-- What unique skills would you bring to the team
-- Most important characteristics of company you work for
-- If you could improve in any one technical area, what would it be and why
-- If you could improve in any one non-technical area, what would it be and why
-- Top strengths
-- Top areas with room for growth
-- Discuss a positive impact you've had on, or way you provided value to a company/school
-- Discuss a negative experience you’ve had at work/school, and how you dealt with it
-- What audiences have you communicated results and recommendations with, and how do you feel about presenting to others
-- What’s a project you’d like to work on at our company
-- What is your ideal role and title in a company, and what are your responsibilities
-- What are your professional goals for the next 1-2 years, what about for 3-5 years
-- Do you do any professional development outside of work.
-Technical projects?
-- When explaining or describing something, what is the difference between the 'how', 'what', and 'why'.
-Which do you think is the most important, and what would be the ideal order to use in your explanation?
-- Compensatioin requirements

 <h2><a name="articles">Articles</a></h2>